 About the Giiwedin Anang Council

-Aboriginal Legal Serivice’s approach to Indigenous Alternative Dispute Resolution for families in crisis, is the Giiwedin Anang Council.
-The council is a group of volunteers from the Indigenous community in the Greater Toronto Area.
-Elders, Knowledge Keepers, Aunties, Uncles and community members gather in a Talking Circle to guide families through their difficult situations.
+The Giiwedin Anang Council is an Indigenous Family Dispute Resolution (IFRD) program.
+The Council is made up of staff from Aboriginal Legal Services and volunteers from the Indigenous community in the Greater Toronto Area.
+Elders, Knowledge Keepers, Aunties, Uncles, and community members gather in a Talking Circle to guide families through their difficult situations.
 This is more of an approach than a process.
-We support families at all levels of conflict, from access & custody to apprehensions and placement.
+We support families at all levels of conflict, from access and custody disputes to apprehensions and placement by child welfare agencies.

 The Council is a circle which allows all parties to have a voice in a culturally relevant and integral way.

 Our Name: Giiwedin Anang

 In the winter of 2009-2010, community members and staff invited Traditional Healer Jake Ago Neh, to Aboriginal Legal Services for a naming ceremony.
 Jake was offered Tobacco and offerings for the naming ceremony.
 After the ceremony, Jake shared that Giiwedin Anang is Anishinaabemowin for North Star.

 Jake explained that long ago if a person was lost at night in the dark, all the person had to do was look up into the night sky and look for the Big Dipper and from there the North Star.
 After finding the North Star, the person is no longer lost.